-- EA11-1 Responds to, composes and evaluates complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure. - EA11-2 Uses and evaluates processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies. - EA11-3 Analyses and uses language forms, features and structures of texts considering appropriateness for specific purposes, audiences and contexts and evaluates their effects on meaning. - EA11-4 Strategically uses knowledge, skills and understanding of language concepts and literary devices in new and different contexts. - EA11-5 Thinks imaginatively, creatively, interpretively and critically to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments. - EA11-6 Investigates and evaluates the relationships between texts. - EA11-7 Evaluates the diverse ways texts can represent personal and public worlds and recognises how they are valued. - EA11-8 Explains and evaluates cultural assumptions and values in texts and their effects on meaning. - EA11-9 Reflects on, evaluates and monitors own learning and adjusts individual and collaborative processes to develop as an independent learner.
+- EA11-2 Uses and evaluates processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies. - EA11-3 Analyses and uses language forms, features and structures of texts considering appropriateness for specific purposes, audiences and contexts and evaluates their effects on meaning. - EA11-4 Strategically uses knowledge, skills and understanding of language concepts and literary devices in new and different contexts. - EA11-5 Thinks imaginatively, creatively, interpretively and critically to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments. - EA11-6 Investigates and evaluates the relationships between texts. - EA11-7 Evaluates the diverse ways texts can represent personal and public worlds and recognises how they are valued. - EA11-8 Explains and evaluates cultural assumptions and values in texts and their effects on meaning. - EA11-9 Reflects on, evaluates and monitors own learning and adjusts individual and collaborative processes to develop as an independent learner.